vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 ### Conclusion

-We learned how to configure a Vert.x application with JWT authentication powered by Keycloak.
-Although the configuration is quite complete already, there are still some areas that can be improved, like the dynamic JWKS fetching on public-key pair rotation as well as extraction of nested roles.
+We learned how to configure a Vert.x application with JWT authorization powered by Keycloak.
+Although the configuration is quite complete already, there are still some parts that can be improved, like the dynamic JWKS fetching on public-key pair rotation as well as extraction of nested roles.

-Nevertheless this can serve as a good starting point for securing your own Vert.x services with JWT and Keycloak.
+Nevertheless this is a good starting point for securing your own Vert.x services with JWT and Keycloak.

 You can check out the [complete example in keycloak-vertx Examples Repo](https://github.com/thomasdarimont/vertx-playground/tree/master/jwt-service-vertx).